 OPPOSITION TO THE NEW DEAL

-While many people liked Roosevelt, especially in the first few years of his presidency, the New Deal did receive a lot of criticism, both from conservatives who felt that it would ruin the the way the economy worked and from liberals who felt that it did not give enough help to those who needed it.
+While many people liked Roosevelt, especially in the first few years of his presidency, the New Deal did receive a lot of criticism, both from conservatives who felt that it would ruin the way the economy worked and from liberals who felt that it did not give enough help to those who needed it.

 Business owners and rich Americans led the conservative criticism against the president.
 Many of them said that he was moving away from American values and worked against the New Deal.
-One group, the American Liberty League, was made of mostly conservative Democrats who said that some of Roosevelt’s New Deal programs, were anti-American.
+One group, the American Liberty League, was made of mostly conservative Democrats who said that some of Roosevelt’s New Deal programs were anti-American.
 More criticism came from the National Association of Manufacturers, which tried to get businessmen to ignore parts of the NRA and the new laws that protected labor unions.

 The most clear critic of the New Deal was Senator Robert Taft, son of former President William Howard Taft.
-Taft, like Hoover, thought that the government needed to let private businesses fix the economy instead of needed the government.
+Taft, like Hoover, thought that the government needed to let private businesses fix the economy instead of needing the government.
 He said the New Deal was socialist and attacked spending too much money.
 He also did not like the National Labor Relations Board or Social Security.
 Taft never won his argument, but he was a Senator for many years and was always a strong conservative.

 Other people thought that Roosevelt had not done enough.
 Dr. Francis E. Townsend of California was one who felt that Roosevelt had failed to deal with the country’s big problems.
 Townsend, who was a retired dentist, wanted a huge pension plan for the elderly.
 The Townsend Plan, as it was known, gained a great deal of popularity.
 The Townsend Plan said the government should give every retired person $200 each month, as long as they spent it in 30 days.
 Townsend and his followers thought that the money would help the economy.